+Recall that, to graph the inverse of a function, we reflect the original function across the line y = x.
 To see why this is true, consider the following.
-Since g(x) is the inverse of f(x), then, for any pair of numbers x and y, we have
+By definition, the inverse function g of f is obtained by solving y = f(x) for x as a function of y.
+So, for any pair of numbers x and y, we have